 - Provides positive experiences using fine motor muscles.

-The winners of the GIVEAWAY will receive a Free Resource from Sing Play Create —-Either the Scarf Bundle of Activities or Bean Bag Activity Songs,
+Each week the winners of the GIVEAWAY will receive a Free Resource from Sing Play Create and Bear Paw Creek.

-HOW TO USE THE CONNECT-A- STRETCHY BAND and STRETCHY BAND IN CREATIVE MOVEMENT ACTIVITIES
+HOW TO USE THE CONNECT-A- STRETCHY BAND IN MOVEMENT ACTIVITIES

 1- CREATE SMALL GROUPS